Avet-H/Avetik-Mnatsakanyan/README.md

 <h1 style = "color:#233C6F"> Data Analysis Portfolio </h1>

-<p style = "color:white">Hi!
+<p> Hi!
 My name is Avetik Mnatsakanyan and with this webpage, I'm presenting to you some of my technical skills.
 With a solid academic background in economics, econometrics, and statistics I have more than 5 years of experience in data analysis, data management, data cleaning and visualization, survey design, and data modeling.  </p>

 <h2 style = "color:#233C6F">  Power BI projects </h2>
 <p style = "color:white">The projects listed in this section are developed using Power BI desktop (click on titles to access .pbix files in GitHub) </p>